-Experts of particular subject/topic are assigned the task of checking answer sheets.
-All the evaluators need to gather at the central location (typically university central location/ hub) to complete the process.
+Experts of a particular subject/topic are assigned the task of checking answer sheets.
+All the evaluators need to gather at the central location (typically the university’s central location/ hub) to complete the process.

 Evaluators are assigned examination answer sheets.
 Each evaluator needs to physically access answer sheets and mark each page with annotations and assign marks according to answers written by the student.

-An onscreen evaluation system can help to eliminate physical handling of answer sheets.
-This system scans each answer sheet and it is made available for onscreen marking process.
+An onscreen evaluation system can help to eliminate the physical handling of answer sheets.
+This system scans each answer sheet and it is made available for the onscreen marking process.

-Each evaluator needs to keep track of total no of questions attempted by the student.
+Each evaluator needs to keep track of the total no of questions attempted by the student.

 Manually calculating the total is a time-consuming task.
 The onscreen evaluation system automates to score calculation process.
-System takes into consideration examination patter, optional/ compulsory questions, student’s attempt etc. The system automatically calculates the score.
+The system takes into consideration examination patterns, optional/ compulsory questions, student attempts, etc. The system automatically calculates the score.

 It helps to speed up the answer sheet evaluation process along with total marks calculation.

-The evaluator can evaluate a number of answer sheets compared to the traditional way of physical handling of answer sheets using an onscreen marking system.
+The evaluator can evaluate a number of answer sheets compared to the traditional way of physically handling answer sheets using an onscreen marking system.

-After then answer sheet evaluation work is completed, the next important task is data entry of the marks obtained by an individual in the respective subjects.
+After the answer sheet evaluation work is completed, the next important task is data entry of the marks obtained by an individual in the respective subjects.

 This data is useful for result generation and assigning the grade to students based on total marks obtained.
 The onscreen marking system can simplify this process as entire manual data entry work can be eliminated.
 The onscreen marking system can directly generate result records for each answer sheet evaluated.

-In this case, there is second to the third level of physical handling of answer sheet.
-Previously entered marks should be masked manually to avoid influence on the moderator from the first level evaluator of the answer sheet.
+In this case, there is a second to the third level of physical handling of the answer sheet.
+Previously entered marks should be masked manually to avoid influence on the moderator from the first-level evaluator of the answer sheet.

 The remaking of the answer sheet is manual work and it may take a lot of time.
 It adds up to delays in the evaluation of the answer sheet.
 There is the second level of data entry work to enter marks issued by the moderator.